 We do that in German, too.
 We have Kusinen/Cousins 1. (ersten) Grades (children of your parents' siblings), Kusinen/Cousins 2. (zweiten) Grades (children of your parents' cousins) and so on.
 You can do that with aunts, uncles, nephews, nieces and any other relatives you don't descend from or who don't descend from you.

 Those are sysslingar in Swedish, i.e. my parent is a cousin of their parent. kusinbarn are the children of my cousins.

 I see now that I misunderstood GabyCalvo1 in the first place, what they said was that they count their sysslingar as their cousins, not their kusinbarn as I thought, which makes this whole discussion kind of confusing.

 If anyone feels this all got too confusing, go have a look at the excellent table here: https://www.duolingo.com/comment/5667610

 Indians do the same; the last family gathering I went to had about 150+ of people supposedly related to me by blood, and all of them were my father's relatives.
 I only have 2 'real' cousins by his sibling, though: all my other 50+ cousins share only a great grandparent or greater with me blood-wise.

-Happily consider the many people I met in Sweden who are descended from common ancestors, be they great or even great great grand parents cousins, and they made me feel welcome as family too.
+I happily consider the many people I met in Sweden who are descended from common ancestors, be they great or even great great grand parents, as "cousins".
+They made me feel welcome as family too.
 (Both of my father's parents emigrated from Sweden, leaving extended families behind.)
 That's also why I have been learning Swedish.